 A Writing Schedule You Can Embrace

-Well, as writers we often get to that point when writing becomes boring, burdensome and less adventurous, and if you are just like me, I guess you will be looking for alternative means to spice up your writing career.
+Well, as writers we often get to that point when writing becomes a choir, perhaps burdensome, as well as less adventurous.
+So if you’re like me, I guess you will be looking for alternative means to spice up your writing career.
 Simply put, as a writer, there are days where you have to deal with crazy schedules like unending school activities and busy weekends where you have to stock up provisions by going shopping, etc. A lot of times, I feel guilty not penning down anything in a whole day.

 If your like me you sometimes loathe the fact that you haven’t been creative enough or you are beginning to lose interest in writing.
 In that event, the following writing schedules might be the spark you are looking for: